The role of carer touches many. Today we know that:

 - 3 million people in the UK juggle paid work with unpaid caring responsibilities – 1 in 9 people in any workforce (Employers for Carers)

-- 24% of University of Leeds staff have declared they have a caring responsibility*
+- 27% of University of Leeds staff have declared they have a caring responsibility (if you wish to check and update your equality information you can do so through Employee or Manager Self Service.).

 The University is committed to supporting the increasing number of working carers who have caring responsibilities for either one or more children, one or more disabled children, a relative or family member.
 If left unsupported, the impact of being a working carer can lead to isolation or burnout for the individual, and lower productivity, higher absenteeism or higher rates of turnover amongst staff.